Code-Institute-Submissions/sblakedev-Project-2_MayResub/README.md

 In the future, features to include are:
   * Add a timer so that the user must choose an answer within 15 seconds
   * Add more questions
+  * Add a progress bar for questions answered and questions left to answer
+  * User will be able to create a username
+  * Add a high score board

 ---